-We deliver over 100 studies per year, including 15-20 FIH programs and over 12 14C human absorption, distribution, metabolism, and excretion (ADME)/mass balance studies.
+We deliver over 100 studies per year, including 15-20 FIH programs and over 12 14C human absorption, distribution, metabolism, and excretion (Human ADME)/mass balance studies.

 What types of clinical studies are conducted at Quotient Sciences, and what is the purpose of each study type?

 At Quotient Sciences, we conduct a wide range of Phase I studies, including: